 A wired mouse and keyboard are included, as well.
 A $50 savings means you can score this cheap desktop computer deal for a super affordable $400 at the moment.
 If you’re willing to pay more for boosted specs, however, then be sure to check out our other picks.

-Moving down in size a bit (but not up in price) from standard desktop towers, the Lenovo ThinkCentre M90n mini PC is a great cheap desktop computer with a small footprint.
-It packs an Intel Core i5 CPU with 8GB of RAM along with a nice big 512GB SSD.
-It also has built-in Wi-Fi and Bluetooth connectivity.
-It even comes with a wireless mouse — all that’s needed is a display and keyboard and you’re ready to get to work.
+Moving down in size a bit (but not up in price) from standard desktop towers, the Beelink mini PC is a great cheap desktop computer with a small footprint.
+It packs an Intel Core i5 CPU with 8GB of RAM along with a quick-loading 256GB SSD.
+It even has built-in Wi-Fi and Bluetooth connectivity.
+It also comes with two HDMI ports, allowing you to use it with a multi-display setup if you’re the multi-tasking type.

-A welcome discount means you can grab this cheap desktop for a highly affordable $430 right now.
-The only caveat is that you’ll have to buy that keyboard separately.
+A welcome discount means you can grab this cheap desktop for a highly affordable $439 right now.
+The only caveat is that you’ll have to buy your peripherals separately (if you don’t have them already).
+If you need some more juice, the 16GB RAM/512GB SSD model is also on sale on the same page for just over 500 bucks — a worthy upgrade considering the performance boost you get.

 Desktop computers aren’t exactly known for their small footprints (relative to laptops, anyway), but the pint-sized Mac Mini from Apple can free up some desk space a bit.
 This one packs Apple’s amazing new M1 CPU plus 8GB of DDR4 RAM — very nice specs for work, browsing, and streaming — and you also get a snappy 256GB SSD for storage.
 That’s not quite as large as a traditional hard drive, but much faster than those HDDs of yesteryear (and you can upgrade this at extra cost, of course).

-What sells the new late 2020 Apple Mac Mini desktop computer is not just its small size, but its value: It’s on sale for $670 right now (just shy of the lowest price we’ve seen for it), making it far and away one of the cheapest brand new MacOS computers you can find at the moment.
+What sells the new late 2020 Apple Mac Mini desktop computer is not just its small size, but its value: It’s on sale for $600 right now, making it far and away one of the cheapest brand new MacOS computers you can find at the moment.
 Just plug in your peripherals and you’re ready to roll.

-Tip-toeing closer to our budget limit brings us to this beefy ABS Challenger gaming tower, which has pretty much everything we want in a desktop at this price.
-It boasts an Intel Core i5-10400F processor, an Nvidia GeForce GTX 1660 Super GPU with 6GB of VRAM (one of our favorite mid-range graphics cards), and 16GB of DDR4 RAM, which all work together to deliver excellent gaming performance for playing the latest titles at high settings with a suitable gaming monitor.
+Tip-toeing closer to our budget limit brings us to this beefy HP Envy gaming tower, which has pretty much everything we want in a desktop at this price.
+It boasts an updated 11th gen Core i5 processor, an Nvidia GeForce GTX 1660 Super GPU with 6GB of VRAM (one of our favorite graphics cards for 1080p gaming), and 8GB of DDR4 RAM, which all work together to deliver good gaming performance for playing the latest titles with a suitable gaming monitor.

-On top of that, you’ve got a 512GB solid-state system drive, along with an included keyboard and mouse (although with a PC at this price point, you may want to consider upgrading these at some point to enjoy the best gaming experience).
-This solid gaming desktop comes to just $950, hitting our price limit just below the mark.
+On top of that, you’ve got a 256GB solid-state system drive plus a 1TB HDD for overflow, along with an included keyboard and mouse (although with a PC at this price point, you may want to consider upgrading these at some point to enjoy the best gaming experience).
+This solid gaming desktop comes to just $850, hitting our price limit well below the mark.

 After setting your budget, it’s time to decide what exactly you’re looking for in a good cheap desktop computer.
 First, is this PC going to be primarily for work and general daily use, primarily for gaming, or a fairly even split between these?
 This will naturally determine what sort of specs you’re looking at — such as, for instance, whether you need a discrete graphics card or not — but the good news is that in the sub-$1,000 category, you can find many good desktop PCs packing solid up-to-date hardware that won’t be outdated within two years.